imki123/svelte-message/README.md

 ## Deploying

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> This project uses Github Pages to deploy.
+So, install `@sveltejs/adapter-static`.
+> /static/`.nojekyll` file is required.
+If it is dismissed, you can't access \_app directory.

 ```bash
 pnpm run deploy